BolivarTech/rust-embedded-template/README.md

 # Rust Embedded Template

-The selected paragraphs contain some grammatical errors and awkward phrasing.
-Here is a corrected version:

 This project provides a minimal template for starting a `#![no_std]` Rust embedded application.
 It is designed to be a starting point for bare-metal or embedded development without the Rust standard library.